paintparty/fireworks/README.md

 - A valid Fireworks theme, which is a map that satisfies the `fireworks.specs.theme/theme` spec.
 Typically, its structure will at minimum resemble the first example found in the [theming section ](#theming) of this document.

-- A path pointing to an `.edn` file on your computer, the contents of which constitute a valid fireworks theme.<br>**NOTE** - The path must be absolute e.g. `"/Users/your-home-folder/.fireworks/my-theme.edn"`<br>
+- A path pointing to an `.edn` file on your computer, the contents of which constitute a valid fireworks theme.<br>The path must be absolute e.g. `"/Users/your-home-folder/.fireworks/my-theme.edn"`<br>
 This will not work:
 `"~/.fireworks/my-theme.edn"`
 <br>If the map in this `.edn` file fails to satisfy the `fireworks.specs.theme/theme` spec it will issue a warning and fall back to the default light or dark theme (depending on the value of **`:mood`**).